lgrahl/saltyrtc-meta/Protocol.md

 * The *your_cookie* field SHALL contain the cookie the client has used in its previous messages.
-* The *signed_keys* field SHALL be set in case the server has a permanent key pair that was chosen by the client in the 'client-auth'
-  message: Its value MUST contain the concatenation of the server's public session key and the client's public permanent key (in that order).
-The content of this field SHALL be NaCl public key encrypted using the server's private permanent key and the client's public permanent key.
+* The *signed_keys* field SHALL be set in case the server has at least one permanent key pair.
+If the client chose a key in the 'client-auth' message, then that key should be used.
+Otherwise, the primary key should be used.
+The value of the *signed_keys* field MUST contain the concatenation of the server's public session key and the client's public permanent key (in that order).
+The content of this field SHALL be NaCl public key encrypted using the server's chosen private permanent key and the client's public permanent key.
 For encryption, the message's nonce SHALL be used.
 * ONLY in case the client is an initiator, the *responders* field SHALL be set containing an `Array` of the active responder addresses on that path.
 An active responder is a responder that has already completed